vreezy/fciv-net/README.md

 FCIV.NET is an open-source turn-based strategy game.
 It can be played in any HTML5 capable web-browser and features in-depth game-play and a wide variety of game modes and options.
 Your goal is to build cities, collect resources, organize your government, and build an army, with the ultimate goal of creating the best civilization.
 You can play online against other players (multiplayer) or play by yourself against the computer.
 There is both a HTML5 2D version with isometric graphics and a 3D WebGL version of Freeciv-web.

+FCIV.NET is a fork of [Freeciv-web](https://github.com/freeciv/freeciv-web) based on Freeciv.org

 FCIV.NET is free and open source software.
 The Freeciv C server is released under the GNU General Public License, while the Freeciv-web client is released under the GNU Affero General Public License.
 See [License](LICENSE.txt) for the full license document.